 You may have your own solar pv system connected directly to your home.
 You will be able to see this on your bills and your dashboard and if used well can substantially reduce your consumption.

 If you don’t have your own solar you still may be benefiting from the projects central solar system that is helping reduce your energy tariff and environmental footprint.

-Once you have you gone through the obvious culprits and think there is something else going here are some things to look for: Bar heaters, big plasma tv’s, heated towel rails, aquarium heaters, standby power and hydroponics.
+Once you have you gone through the obvious culprits and think there is something else going on here are some things to look for: Bar heaters, big plasma tv’s, heated towel rails, aquarium heaters, standby power and hydroponics.

 Have a look at your appliances and they should have a sticker on them that tells you how much power they are pulling when on.
 For instance a kettle may draw 2,400W when on and a laptop might 50W.
 You then have to have a think about how long it runs for.
 For instance the kettle is only for a few minutes so while it runs hot it wont add too much to your consumption where as the laptop if it’s going all day may add up.

-Go back and check your dashboard
+Go back and check your dashboard on your HotSource account

 Now that you are armed with a bit more knowledge go back and check your dashboard.
 You will be amazed at how much you can deduce from it.

-For instance the in the middle of the night or when you aren’t home you’ll see your fridge humming along.
+For instance in the middle of the night or when you aren’t home you’ll see your fridge humming along.
 Those big spikes in the morning and evening will be things like hot water use, air conditioning and maybe some cooking.